awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 Create a Java package in the **main/java** folder named **com.aws.rest**.
 The following Java files go into this package:

-The following Java files go into this package:

 + **App** - The entry point into the Spring boot application.
 + **MainController** - Represents the Spring Controller that handles HTTP requests to handle data operations.
 + **ReportController** - Represents a second Spring Controller that handles HTTP requests that generates a report.